akash-santhosh/People/README.md

 - Person 2 (React Native) - contact method 1, contact method 2
 - Person 3 (Java) - contact method 1, contact method 2
 - Person 4 (Kotlin) - contact method 1, contact method 2

+### Also If Possible,Put up a separate category and add persons who can find most of the resorce person, someone like a Community Builder or Community Evangelist.